ophwug/docs/README.md

 * Harness V1:  After testing that the vehicle specific harness connector is good, the only current real way to test it is to purchase a [complete car harness](https://comma.ai/shop/car-harness) from comma and swap it out.
 You can [return](https://shop.comma.ai/a/returns) the new hardware if this is not the issue.
   * Unfortunately, comma does not sell V1 harness hardware anymore, so you will have to try/buy a complete Harness V3 car harness for this resolution.
 * Harness V3: After testing that the vehicle specific harness connector is good, the only current real way to test it is to purchase a [new harness relay box](https://comma.ai/shop/harness-box) from comma and swap it out.
 You can [return](https://shop.comma.ai/a/returns) the new hardware if it is not the issue.
+  * In some cases, like rattail98's, the issue may be a failed resistor inside the harness box itself, which can be replaced by those with electronics repair skills.
+See [the schematic for harness box v3](https://github.com/commaai/hardware/blob/master/harness/v3/Harness_Box.pdf) for more details.
 * Test the new harness with your vehicle.

 Hopefully that _is_ the issue and it is resolved.